 - Add PSTCustomEndpointSuffix=Azure URI under Support/Support options.
 KB005896

 - Note: The Azure URI needs to be changed to one of the following values:

-Important: This Advanced Option only needs to be added if you are uploading your Google Vault files to a specific Azure data center.
-This is done by either using the UploaderWiz optional parameter of azurelocation=gov, ger or china; or by using AZCopy and specifying the URL (refer to this TechNet article for more information).
+- Important: This Advanced Option only needs to be added if you are uploading your Google Vault files to a specific Azure data center.
+This is done by using the UploaderWiz optional parameter of azurelocation=gov, ger or china.

 - The following can be deleted: